shahbaz-arbisoft/musical-work/QUESTIONS.md

 **2- If not, what would you do to improve it?**

 Yes, We can improve it by using the ELK stack.
 I have not worked on it but I have read about it.
-It is actually Elasticsearch, Logstasg, Kibana to make the searches on an advanced level.
+It is actually Elasticsearch, Logstash, Kibana to make the searches on an advanced level.